stashed/stash/docs/guides/initializer.md

 # Workload Initializer

 Stash operator can be used as a workload [initializer](https://kubernetes.io/docs/admin/extensible-admission-controllers/#initializers).
-For this you need to create a `InitializerConfiguration` with initializer named `stash.appscode.com`.
+For this you need to create a `InitializerConfiguration` with initializer named `stash.appscode.com`. _Please note that, this uses an alpha feature of Kubernetes_.

 ```console
 $ kubectl apply -f ./hack/deploy/initializer.yaml